Mirtia/Introduction/topics/reversing.md

 >Fun fact: Attackers often use packers to evade detection.
 By changing the binary’s structure and hiding its real code, a packed file may bypass signature-based detection and make reverse engineering harder.

 2. The goal is to redirect the program’s control flow so that it calls the hidden function which prints the FLAG.

 >Hint: Do not lose time trying to find a way to solve the challenge by bruteforcing the flag.
 The aim of the challenge is to redirect your flow 🤓.
+The value of the FLAG depends on a nonce and it is not guaranteed to be steady across execution.

 ## Further Reading